Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 - Updated error print statements to add clarity on which IMP is causing the issue & fixed the catch if statement for the math functions to detect for < 2 items rather than < 1 & added more catch statements to the heap, stack, io, and math functions.
 (35 min)

 ### 2025-05-27 - main prog & diagrams
 - Discussed with group on their thoughts on how we would ask for user input.
-Worked on getting a number parameter in main program to finish stack implentation in main code.
+Worked on getting a number parameter in main program to finish stack implementation in main code.
 (20 min)
 - Drew some diagrams to help explain stack manipulation and heap access (20 min)

 ### 2025-05-28 - diagrams, presentation updates, & bug fixes